wangkang85/brain-dump/principles.md

 Investment Principles
 - Investment is an epistemic game, where the monetary gain is simply a by-product of epistemic development.
-- Investment is an infinite game, where the goal is not reaching a specific amount.
-Rather, it is meant to keep growing the portfolio and refine the methodology.
+- Investment is an infinite game, where the goal is not to reach a specific amount.
+Rather, it is meant to grow the portfolio and refine the kernel.
+- Precision over recall: wait for the pitch you want, so you can swing with high accuracy and sufficient resources.
-- Articulate the goal(s) (yield, liquidity, volatility, hedging, etc) before each investment; evaluate the success of the investment by and only by its own goal.
+- Articulate the goal(s) (yield, liquidity, volatility, hedging, etc) before making each investment; evaluate the success of the investment by and only by its own goal.
-- The long-term growth of the company is the main driver in buying or selling decisions.
-The exit strategy should be based on that instead on the price change.
+- There is no such thing as an exit strategy in investment - you sell your investment when you need the cash or find a better opportunity.
 - Trade with a rationale - articulate and document the goals, constraints, hypotheses, alternatives and expectation of alternatives.
 - Evaluate a decision by its decision process instead of its outcome - good decisions don't guarantee good outcomes and bad decisions might produce good outcomes.
 The latter is much more dangerous.
 - A good decision is characterized by thoughtful consideration of alternatives (in terms of potential outcome and odds) and picking the most promising one.